 Research showed that when THC is activated in the body, the cannabinoid receptors suppress nausea and vomiting.
 The other active ingredient in Marijuana, namely the CBD, also shows that it can suppress vomiting and nausea.

-Endocannabinoids, which are found in the body, is through the play a role in minimizing the chances of people throwing up caused by nausea.
+Endocannabinoids, which are found in the body, play a role in minimizing the chances of people throwing up caused by nausea.